The Health Benefits of Medicinal Mushrooms

 Medicinal mushrooms provide important key nutrients including B vitamins, selenium, copper, and potassium.
 They are also one of the few natural food sources of vitamin D2, although the actual vitamin D2 content will vary according to exposure to sunlight.2 The health benefits of mushrooms are due in part to their contribution of vitamins and minerals to the diet, but much of the emerging research focuses mainly on other bioactive compounds that mushrooms offer, such as polyphenols, carotenoids, lycopene, polysaccharides, and a rare type of amino acid.3 In the digestive tract, mushroom polysaccharides act as a prebiotic substrate for intestinal microbes, making them beneficial for gut health.

-Mushrooms have been shown to have potent antioxidant activity, much of which is attributed to its polysaccharides, though its lycopene and polyphenol content appear to be strongly correlated with free radical scavenging activity.4 Mushroom polysaccharides have been observed to have an antioxidant effect by quenching free radicals.
+Mushrooms have been shown to have potent antioxidant activity, much of which is attributed to its polysaccharides, though its lycopene and polyphenol content appear to be strongly correlated with free radical scavenging activity.3 Mushroom polysaccharides have been observed to have an antioxidant effect by quenching free radicals.
 In animal studies, they were found to inhibit cancer cell proliferation.
 The selenium and zinc found in mushrooms may further increase mushrooms’ antioxidant effect.
-Selenium- and zinc-enriched mushrooms have been found to improve glutathione peroxidase and superoxide dismutase activity in mice, which substantially increased their antioxidant capacity.5
+Selenium-enriched and zinc-enriched mushrooms have been found to improve glutathione peroxidase and superoxide dismutase activity in mice, which substantially increased their antioxidant capacity.1

-While mushrooms’ antioxidant activity is an essential component of their healing properties, polysaccharides in mushrooms also offer a host of potential health benefits, the most well studied being beta-glucan.
+While mushrooms’ antioxidant activities are an essential component of their healing properties, polysaccharides in mushrooms also offer a host of potential health benefits, the most well studied being beta-glucan.

 - Spleen lymphocytes